 When Jenny isn’t working toward social justice in an educational setting, she is doing community advocacy work with the Utah Coalition of La Raza (UCLR) and working to increase the number of Latinx teachers and administrators with the Association of Latino Administrators and Superintendents-Utah (ALAS-U).
 Jenny earned a fellowship with the National Institute of Latino School Leaders from 2013-2015.
 She was invited to participate in the Harvard Business School Young American Leaders Program in 2016.
 She also served as the Chair and member of the Salt Lake City Human Rights Commission for 6 years during which time the commission won awards from Equality Utah and the ACLU of Utah.

-Jasmine Montoya is the Youth Center Assistant at the UNP Hartland Partnership Center.
+Jasmine Montoya is the Youth Center Coordinator at the UNP Hartland Partnership Center.
 She is a passionate educator, dedicated to supporting the learning and growth of young Glendale residents.
 Jasmine grew up in Glendale, worked at Glendale Middle School and Mountain View Elementary School, and volunteered with the Glendale/Mountain View Community Learning Center.
 She received a Meritus Scholarship from UNP for her studies at Salt Lake Community College.

 Tacos are life!
 But so are the inspiring young people and school communities that Jarred has had the privilege to work with across the SLC valley for many years now.
 Homegrown in Kearns and SLC, a Chicanx, hip-hop head with family roots that spread throughout the southwest and northern Mexico, he comes from a family legacy of migrant farm work.
 Jarred spent two years in Chicago earning a Master’s degree in Youth Development, while also building a network of connections to many organizations and people dedicated to youth resistance and critical literacy.
 Now, as a partnership manager with the UNP familia since October 2018, he’s been able to continue working on building bridges between other people locally who have a passion for critical & creative youth work in schools and community.
 Sometimes he gets free by writing poems and performing, occasionally hosting open mics or doing workshops with the Truth Cypher collective, otherwise he is probably hanging out in the mountains or jamming out to cumbias.
 Did we mention, he also loves eating tacos?